How is flu spread?

-How long should you stay home with the flu?
+How long should you stay home with flu?

-Most people will start to feel better after a week, although symptoms and tiredness may persist beyond that.
+Most people will start to feel better after a week, although you may exprience symptoms and tiredness for longer.
 Generally, you should stay home until you begin to feel well again.

 Remember going into work or trying to socialise when you have the flu means you risk passing the virus on to other people.
 It’s always better to stay home and wait for your symptoms to pass.

 How can I build up my immunity to the flu?